ciromattia/kcc/README.md

 ﻿# KCC

-**Kindle Comic Converter** is a Python app to convert comic/manga files or folders to ePub, Panel View MOBI or E-Ink optimized CBZ.
+**Kindle Comic Converter** is a Python app to convert comic/manga files or folders to EPUB, Panel View MOBI or E-Ink optimized CBZ.
-It was initally developed for Kindle but since v2.2 it outputs valid ePub 2.0 so _**despite its name, KCC is actually a comic/manga to EPUB converter that every e-reader owner can happily use**_.
+It was initially developed for Kindle but since version 2.2 it outputs valid EPUB 2.0 so _**despite its name, KCC is actually a comic/manga to EPUB converter that every e-reader owner can happily use**_.
 It can also optionally optimize images by applying a number of transformations.